pettersand/builder/devlog.md

 I have a better understanding of the data flow I'm aiming for now, and will start iteratively implementing it and planning out the JSON structure.
 Still a bit stumped on how I want to handle going from a reactive template, to a more constant cell format for adding exercises and assigning "location" tags for the cells.

-### Worked On.
+### Worked On:

 1. Finalizing data flow thoughts
-2. Implementing Program Notes saving, back and front
+2. Implementing Program Notes component + store

+### Created:

+- ProgramNotes.svelte // Component for handling the Program notes input/data
+-

 ## 24/11-23